PoProstuWitold/homeserver/ports/services/README.md

 - **[Homarr](homarr)** - customizable browser's home page for your homeserver.
 - **[Linkwarden](linkwarden)** - collaborative bookmark manager to collect, organize, and preserve webpages and articles.
 - **[Mealie](mealie)** - a recipe manager for the modern household.
+- **[Jellyfin & Jellyseerr](jellyfin_jellyseerr)** - a free software media system that puts you in control of managing and streaming your media with app for managing requests for your media library.
 - **[Minecraft](minecraft)** - Minecraft server with your own IP.
 - **[Grafana & Prometheus](grafana_prometheus)** - an open and composable observability and data visualization platform with Prometheus data source.
 - **[Watchtower](watchtower)** - update your Docker containers automatically.